-If your work does not fall within one of the above categories you will most likely need to register.
-If you are in any doubt, the SCoR advice is to contact the CQC as the onus is on the provider of services to register.
+If you are in any doubt as to whether you will need to register, the SCoR advice is to contact the CQC as the onus is on the provider of services to register.
 There is, however, a very wide variety of ways in which services are delivered by providers; the CQC may not be able to advise in advance as to whether registration is required in every case and may request that the application form is completed so that a full assessment can then be made.

-The CQC has advised the SCoR that 'keepsake' or 'souvenir scanning' ultrasound providers in pregnancy do come within the 'Scope of Registration'.
+The CQC has advised the SCoR that 'keepsake' or 'souvenir scanning' ultrasound providers in pregnancy do come within the 'Scope of Registration' under the Diagnostic and Screening category.
+15